Cyprus–Mexico relations: Agreements

-Both nations have signed a few bilateral agreements such as an Agreement for Cultural, Educational and Scientific Cooperation (1994); Agreement for Touristic Cooperation (1996); Visa Waiver Agreement for Diplomatic and Service Passports (1996); and a Memorandum of Understanding for Mutual Interest Consultations (2000).
+Both nations have signed a few bilateral agreements such as an Agreement for Cultural, Educational and Scientific Cooperation (1994); Agreement for Touristic Cooperation (1996); Visa Waiver Agreement for Diplomatic and Service Passports (1996); and a Memorandum of Understanding to Establish a Consulting Mechanism about Common Interests Matters (2000).

 Trade

-In 2019, trade between both nations totaled US$25 million.
-Cyprus' main exports to Mexico include: processors; alloy steel products and laminates; wire working machines; filters for lubricants in engines; and optical spectrometers and spectrographs.
-Mexico's main exports to Cyprus include: malt beer; vehicles; acids and their salts; dish washers; and tequila.
-Between January 1999 and June 2016, Cypriot companies invested over US$2.8 million in Mexico.
+In 2023, trade between both nations totaled US$17.6 million.
+Cyprus' main exports to Mexico include: medicines, telephones and mobile phones, electrical apparatus, containers (including tank containers), articles of iron or steel, minerals, and fruit and vegetables juices.
+Mexico's main exports to Cyprus include: wheat and meslin, jams and jellies, yeast, fish, alcohol, data processing machines, chemical based products, vehicles, tubes and pipes, and oils of petroleum.